-- For Fashion – you’ll definitely be needing a pair of boardshorts for what to wear in Australia in summer – and most other times of the year too.
+You’ll definitely be needing a pair of boardshorts for what to wear in Australia in summer – and most other times of the year too.
 You’ll use them at the beach, for surfing, stand-up paddle boarding, and any other countless water activities.
 We recommend bringing a second neutral-colored pair – like the black of khaki – that can do double-duty as beach time and as daytime wear.

 Another practical shorts option is a pair of hybrid shorts – cargo-type shorts that are quick-drying and light.
 They’re dressier looking than board shorts and work well for outdoor activities, but also pair nicely with a polo shirt for a nicer dinner out on the town.

-- For sun protection – if you’re in the water a lot, you’ll need extra protection in the Aussie sun.
+If you’re in the water a lot, you’ll need extra protection in the Aussie sun.
 A rashguard shirt is perfect for surfing, swimming, kayaking, or any water-based activity and adequately protects your upper torso.
 And since they’re breathable and quick-drying, they work great for other outdoor activities – like hiking and exploring national parks.

 What NOT to Pack for Australia

 Now that you know what to pack for Australia, take a look at our recommendations on what NOT to pack for Australia!